vartika-singh28/Rock-Paper-Scissor-using-CSS-and-JavaScript/README.md

 # Rock-Paper-Scissor

+## Description
-## Description:Rock paper scissors is a hand game usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
+Rock paper scissors is a hand game usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock", "paper", and "scissors".
 This JavasScript [Mini Project] is aimed at automating one of the player called as Computerized Player and  taking rock, paper or scissor as an input from the used.

 ## How to Play
 * Partners say, “Rock Paper Scissors” together with their hands in a fist.